Caerind/AwesomeCppGameDev/README.md

 # Awesome list of C++ GameDev project

-This list is still a work in progress.
-I have to filter it now, cause a lot of libraries here does the same things.
-I want to store here only good quality libraries.
-If you want to add projects here, do not push a request, open an issue and I'll check.
+If you want to add projects here, do a push request or an issue.

 C++, C, C#, Lua, and some exceptions for other languages.

 - [C++](#C++)